-Paracetamol - Take a paracetamol for the first few days on a regular scheme.
+Paracetamol – Take paracetamol for the first few days on a regular scheme.
 This helps in easing the pain.
-However, if the pain's too severe, the doctor may prescribe you to a stronger codeine.
+However, if the pain’s too severe, the doctor may prescribe you stronger codeine.

-A doctor may require you to a surgery if they see that the joint appears deformed or when you are feeling an extreme pain that can't be taken off or reduced by paracetamol or painkillers.
+A doctor may require surgery if they see that the joint appears deformed or when you are feeling extreme pain that can’t be taken off or reduced by paracetamol or painkillers.
 Surgery aims to repair the ligament by reconstructing it using a nearby ligament or tendon.

 After knowing what causes an ankle sprain, the next question you’d ask would be “how long does a sprained ankle take to heal?”
 The answer to this question varies, at least depending on the severity of the injury.

 For grade-one ankle sprain, it takes about five to fourteen days to heel.
 For grade-two ankle sprain, the healing time takes four to six weeks.
 Also, this requires a splint for faster recovery.
 Lastly, the most serious grade-three ankle sprain can take from eight to twelve weeks to a full recovery.
 Having this injury will make you unable to walk without an aid like crutches.
 The grade-three sprain may require the wearing of an ankle boot or an ankle cast during the recovery period.

 Doctors advise that when you can manage to stand/walk and with bearable pain, then do so as this promotes healing.
 Of course, you will have the crutches and the protective ankle brace to bear some of your weight.